usc-isi-i2/kgtk/docs/curate/clean_data.md

 kgtk --expert clean-data --help

 positional arguments:
+  INPUT_FILE            The KGTK input file.
+(May be omitted or '-' for stdin.)
+(Deprecated,
+                        use -i INPUT_FILE)
-  input_file            The KGTK file to read.
-May be omitted or '-' for stdin. output_file           The KGTK file to write.
-May be omitted or '-' for stdout.
+  OUTPUT_FILE           The KGTK output file.
+(May be omitted or '-' for stdout.)
+                        (Deprecated, use -o OUTPUT_FILE)

 optional arguments:
-  -h, --help            show this help message and exit
+  -h, --help            show this help message and exit -i INPUT_FILE, --input-file INPUT_FILE
+                        The KGTK input file.
+(May be omitted or '-' for stdin.)
+  -o OUTPUT_FILE, --output-file OUTPUT_FILE
+                        The KGTK output file.
+(May be omitted or '-' for stdout.)

 Error and feedback messages:
   Send error messages and feedback to stderr or stdout, control the amount of feedback and debugging messages.